 The Scriptures inform us that God blessed Enoch, Noah, Abraham, and Daniel on the basis of their faith.
 Would God have blessed Enoch if he were a liar and a thief?
 Would God have blessed Noah if he were living in adultery?
 God did not comment on Noah’s faith, He took note of his righteousness (Genesis 7:1).
 Did Abraham oppress the poor and needy?
 Was Daniel a gossip?
 Yet these are the heroes of “faith,” of Hebrews, Chapter 11.
 If they had been unrighteous men they could not have been known for their faith.

 The Apostle Paul gave to us the doctrine of salvation by grace through faith.
 How long would Paul have walked with God if he were a cheat, a liar, a man who took bribes, a fornicator, a covetous, drunken sorcerer?
 Paul’s destiny would be outer darkness rather than a crown of life no matter how much he professed faith in Christ.
 He would have disqualified himself from eternal life.

 “They which do such things shall not inherit the kingdom of God,” stated the Apostle Paul (Galatians 5:21).

 Judgment always begins with the household of God.
-Let us judge our own behavior to make certain “that we lose not those things that we have wrought, but that we receive a full reward.”
+Let us judge our own behavior to make certain “that we lose not those things that we have prepared, but that we receive a full reward.”
 (II John 8).

 (“Judgment Begins with the Household of God”, 3234-1)